maziac/DeZog/design/ZxNextInterface.md

 Another possibility for serving the NMI interrupt is to use the [Multiface](https://k1.spdns.de/Vintage/Sinclair/82/Peripherals/Multiface%20I%2C%20128%2C%20and%20%2B3%20(Romantic%20Robot)/).
 On pressing the NMI button the Multiface memory is swapped in and the NMI at 0x0066 is executed.
 It can be swapped out with
 ~~~
 IN A,($bf): pages the MF ROM/RAM out
 IN A,($3f): pages the MF ROM/RAM back in
-If you do an OUT ($3f),A before the IN A,($bf) then the MF is again hidden and can only be paged back by pressing the NMI button.
+OUT ($3f),A : IN A,($bf): The MF is again hidden and can only be paged back by pressing the NMI button.
 ~~~

 MF is not used before the NMI button is used and cannot be accessed otherwise than giving control to MF via the NMI button.
 I.e. the Multiface ROM/RAM cannot be written by a program.
 The code need to be included in the MF file on SD card, so it is read during boot (enNextMf.rom).

+The MF M1 button has to be reactivated before the NMI ISR is left by paging out (or hiding) the MF.
+(I.e. an NMI cannot interrupt an NMI becaue the button is deactivated.)

 So the plan is:
 1. Put NMI and all dezog debugger code in enNextMf.rom